schwarztrinker/rhcsa-vagrant-lab/README.md

 # Lab environment for EX200 (RHCSA) built with VirtualBox and Vagrant
 For the RH124 and 134 courses i needed a local lab environment for preperation.
 In this repo you can use and see my outcome.

+## Prerequisites
+You installed:
+- Vagrant
+- VirtualBox or HyperV or KVM

 ## Setting up the environment
 ```
 vagrant up